AkiKono/SDCND_FindingLaneLinesOnTheRoad/ReadMeWriteUp.md

 For some images in the challenge.mp4 movie, my pipeline does not work as shown below.
 ![alt text][image11]

-My pipeline could not find lane lines due to the shadow of the trees and the color difference on the road.
+My pipeline could not find lane lines due to the edges created by the shadow of the trees and the color difference of the road.

-In the same way, it may not work when there are faded lane lines, unnecessary old lanes remained on the road, or cars in front occupying some portion of the lane lines.
+In the same way, it is possible that this program cannot detect lane lines properly when there are faded lane lines, unnecessary old lane lines remained on the road, or cars in front occupying some portion of the lane lines.

 Also, weather such as rain, sand storm, snow, and fog, also affect my pipeline results.
 The use of wiper during such weather condition might affect the results if the camera is place inside the windshield.

 Poor lighting conditions such as head lights from oncoming cars during the night, darkness due to no street lights, backlight evening, or driving inside a tunnel definitely affect my pipeline results.
 Especially Canny Edge Detection may not work properly since the intensity of the lane lines mark could be so different from ones from during daytime.

-Another shortcoming could be that it only tries to detect straight lines.
-Curves are not included.
-Also, it is possible that lane lines are out of Region of Interests when the lane lines are curved.
+Another shortcoming could be that it only tries to detect straight lines as it uses Hough Transform Line Detection.
+It is not programed to find curves.
+Also, it is possible that lane lines are out of Region of Interests when the lane lines are acutely curved.

-The most importantly, it takes a lot of time to tune the parameters.
+The most importantly, it takes a lot of time to tune the parameters to detect line properly.
 Color mask RGB value ranges, Canny Edge Detection thresholds, Hough Transform parameters, all of them were fine tuned for given particular test images only.
 For a practical application, however, it has to detect lane lines in real time in any condition.
 This approach simply takes too much time and requires constant parameter tuning while driving.
-Thus, we need a faster and more robust automatic lane lines detection system.
+Thus, we need a faster and more robust automatic lane lines detection system for practical uses.

 ###3.
 Suggest possible improvements to your pipeline

 Deep learning is necessary for a faster and more robust automatic lane lines detection, and I believe that is why we are going to learn it next.

 Besides deep learning, however, a possible improvement on my pipeline would be to apply lane tracking.
 Since lane lines on the roads are most often continuous, lane lines can be tracked in consecutive video frames.
-By filtering out end points of lines detected by Hough Transform that are far from the previous lane lines location, my pipeline can be improved
+Filtering out end points of lines detected by Hough Transform that are far from the previous lane lines location can improve my pipeline results.

-Another easy possible improvement could be to delete lines with slopes that are close to zero in the draw_lines function.
+Another easy possible improvement could be to delete Hough lines with slopes that are close to zero in the draw_lines function.

 Another possible improvement would be to use lane width.
 In the United States, U.S. Department of Transportation specifies lane width for the different type of roadways.